 Performance, plans and policies

-Customer feedback: please note that as well as our annual survey, comments from customers are welcome at anytime in person, by phone, letter, suggestion box, email, Facebook, Twitter and via our online catalogue.
+Please note that as well as our annual survey, your comments are welcome at anytime in person, by phone, letter, suggestion box, email, Facebook, Twitter and via our online catalogue.

 We are part of the Children's Services Department of the Shetland Islands Council, and we work to targets in the Directorate Plan.
 The Department's Standards and Quality report reports on work with young people, and we contribute information about our public and school library work.
 These documents can be found on the Children's Services Performance web page

 National performance reporting

 We also report statistics and evaluations of our performance to Audit Scotland, Scottish Book Trust and CIPFA (The Chartered Institute of Public Finance and Accounting).
 Benchmarking reports comparing our performance to other councils are produced annually by the Improvement Service: these national reports can be viewed on the Shetland Islands Council performance web page